bids-standard/bids-specification/src/02-common-principles.md

 200	200	0	n/a	n/a	n/a
 ```

+**Note**: TSV examples in the document can be re-formatted using
+spaces instead of tabs for human readability, and have tabs replaced
+with spaces by used for rendering HTML or PDF.

 Tabular files MAY be optionally accompanied by a simple data dictionary
 in the form of a JSON [object](https://www.json.org/json-en.html)
 within a JSON file.